GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 Mesh: discretizing computational domain
 --------------------------------------------------------------------

-Fig.2 shows the generated mesh that is used for solving this wellbore problem
+Following figure shows the generated mesh that is used for solving this wellbore problem

 .. _problemSketchFig:
 .. figure:: PoroDP_WellMesh.png